Programming Languages and Environments

 Each of these elements is graded up to 20 points.

-In the practical projects, there is no minimum grade.
-Projects are developed by groups of two students.
+The value of PP is the arithmetic mean of 3 programming projects.
+There is no minimum score on any of them.
+The projects are carried out by groups of two students.
 There may be discussions of some projects for some groups.

 Grades of the practical and theoretical components